Boxing champ Pernell Whitaker dies; hit by car in Virginia

 The first came against Chavez, the Mexican great who was unbeaten in 87 fights when he and Whitaker met in a highly anticipated fight in San Antonio.

 Whitaker came out in his trademark style, confusing Chavez and frustrating the Mexican champion.
-Chavez stalked Whitaker throughout the fight, but Whitaker wasn’t there to be found for the most part, and when he traded with Chavez he seemed to get the better of the Mexican.
+Chavez stalked Whitaker throughout the fight, but Whitaker wasn’t there to be found for the most part, and when he traded punches with Chavez he seemed to get the better of the Mexican.
 Ringside statistics showed Whitaker landing 311 punches to 220 for Chavez, while throwing 153 more punches.

 But when the decision came down, it was a draw that was roundly criticized throughout boxing.